pfptcommunity/pfptcommunity/README.md

 # Proofpoint API code snippets

 Proofpoint APIs can be used to manage and gather information from the Proofpoint solutions.
-Below code snippets and reference help you get started with the APIS.
+Below code snippets and reference help you get started with these lovely APIs.

 <br>